Miami Heat: Retired numbers

 The Heat have retired seven numbers, although only six of the players played for the franchise.
 Michael Jordan was the first player to be honored despite not having played for the Heat.
 Pat Riley retired Jordan's signature No. 23 before his final game in Miami during the 2002–03 season as a tribute to his career.

 During the 2005–06 season the organization honored Pro Football Hall of Fame quarterback Dan Marino's No. 13 in respect of his contributions to the National Football League (NFL)'s Miami Dolphins.
 However, the No. 13 jersey is not retired and is still available for use by the Heat players.
+Currently, no. 13 is being worn be Allstar center Bam Adebayo.

 The NBA retired Bill Russell's No. 6 for all its member teams on August 11, 2022.